Lime – When do I use it? How much should I use? How often should I apply it?

 - Place the soil in the clean pail.

-- Repeat steps d through f until the required number of samples have been collected.
+- Repeat steps d through f until the required number of samples has been collected.

 - Mix the samples together thoroughly.